...in the middle of the street.

 This is the story of a couple who went to Africa to find a house for their family to live in for 2 years.

-We had two days to look at houses, find the house and make the necessary arrangements and payments to secure said house.
+the house and make the necessary arrangements and payments to secure said house.

 We got into Kampala late Wednesday night and by the time we got to our guest house and settled in, it was well past 1 in the morning.
 Strange noises and high(er) temperatures did not keep us from sleeping in our exhausted state.